 Herman Melville, in his 1857 classic Moby Dick, described the craft:

 “Throughout the Pacific, and also in Nantucket [Massachusetts], and New Bedford [Massachusetts], and Sag Harbor [Long Island, NY], you will come across lively sketches of whales and whaling-scenes, graven by the fishermen themselves on sperm whale-teeth, and other like scrimshander articles, as the whalemen call the numerous little ingenious contrivances they elaborately carve…in their hours of ocean leisure.”

 Though scrimshaw was gaining popularity on the high seas, the practice had already been taken up further inland.
-Soldiers and fur-trappers carried powder horns until muzzle-loaded firearms and the like became obsolete in the late nineteenth century.
-In their spare time – which they, too, had plenty of – they transformed their ordinary horns into works of art.
+Soldiers and fur-trappers carried powder horns until muzzle-loaded firearms and the like became obsolete in the late 19th century.
+In their spare time, which they also had plenty of, they transformed their ordinary horns into works of art.
 Many feature the names of the soldiers who carried them or depictions of the battles in which they fought.

-Towards the end of the nineteenth and into the beginnings of the twentieth centuries, whaling was swiftly modernized.
+Towards the end of the 19th and into the beginning of the 20th centuries, whaling was swiftly modernized.
 Harpoons were fired from cannons (instead of thrown by individual sailors), and many ships became floating plants that could catch and process whales on board.
-Fewer crew men were needed, and thus fewer scrimshanders remained.
+Fewer crew men were needed, thus fewer scrimshanders remained.

 By the time most modern nations banned whaling, scrimshaw was so rare that it almost became a lost art.
 However there are a handful of scrimshanders that remain today, carrying on the tradition using sustainable materials and practices.
 They often employ a variety of tools and colorings that allow for more elaborate carvings than the whalers of old could have dreamed of.